dubravat/bayreuth/README.md

 	 - no option to create videos from the visualization
 	 - has limited geographic files (possible to upload your data to visualize)
 	 - modest geodata import options (only GeoJSON)
-	 - requires stable internet connection
+	 - requires stable Internet connection

 2. Simple web scraping of a page (related to geography) and its visualization.</br>
    *Used Data:*